-The SPR library in Vernon Mews is open to the public on Tuesday and Wednesday afternoon.
+The SPR library in Vernon Mews is currently open to the public on Wednesday afternoon.
 Members may borrow books by visiting in person or by post (see how to find us, below).
 Members may also read past copies of Journals and Proceedings in our online library.
 Our large archive in Cambridge may be visited by arrangement.
 Read more about our libraries and archives

 Evening lectures open to the public are held throughout the year, and there are two full-day study days, on Saturdays in April and October.
 An annual conference (usually in September) draws speakers from around the world.
 Read more about events in general and about upcoming events.
 Please note that our events are all currently being held online, via Zoom.

 Anyone over 16 is welcome to join the SPR - students, researchers in all disciplines, and members of the public from all walks of life.